-- If you enter n, your root and other file systems are left unaltered. - If you enter y, the vxinstall program encapsulates your root file system as a volume, along with your swap device and all other disk partitions found on your boot disk.
-The /usr, /opt, and /var file systems, and any other file systems on your boot disk, are also encapsulated.
+- If you enter n, your root and other file systems are left unaltered. - If you enter y, the vxinstall program encapsulates your root file system as a volume, along with your swap device, the /usr, /opt, and /var file systems, and all other disk partitions found on your boot disk.

-The vxinstall program now goes through each controller and asks you how to handle the disks contained on that controller.
-The vxinstall program begins this process for each controller by identifying the controller and generating a list of its disks, as follows:
+The vxinstall program now goes through each disk array and asks you how to handle the disks contained on that disk array.
+The vxinstall program begins this process for each disk array by identifying the disk array's controller and generating a list of its disks, as follows: